rwcitek/StructureAndInterpretationOfComputerShells-Nushell/FileFormatsAndDatabases.md

 ## Abstract

-# Nushell works with many file formats and databases
+## Nushell works with many file formats and databases

 If you know any Rust, you are probably aware of the crate: SerDe, a Swiss Army knife of many file format serializers and deserializers.
 Nushell essentially exposes the SerDe crate to shell users.

 ## Some file formats
-- excell
+- Excel
-- xml
+- XML
-- json
+- JSON
 - YAML
 - CSV